Bradbev/flatland/docs/notes.md

  - Convention might be easiest, ie, for anything you want to save, but be treated as "private", have a naming convention.

 # Next Goal
+- Figure out reload on asset changed
+- PIE
 - Create a tiny game that does not include the editor package, but does load the created asset
-- PIE
 - Clean everything up and decide on how the lines of separation need to be drawn
 - Save/restore editor state
 - Parse own code to get doc strings on types?